PDF/A: PDF/A-4

+PDF/A-4e supersedes PDF/E as the archival format for engineering-based documents using PDF 2.0.

 How to create a PDF/A File

 Archives sometimes request from their users to submit PDF/A Files.
 They thus provide their users with information how to convert their files to PDF/A. There are several methods using standard software that differ in computation time as well as preservation of links, equations, vectorgraphs and special characters.

 When documents are converted to PDF/A visual inspection is needed since errors in the visual content are common.
 In a test sample 11 percent of the produced PDF/A-1b document contained visual artefacts.
 These reproducibility errors included vector graphics issues (transparent objects), loss of links, loss of other document content (unreadable characters, missing text, document part missing), updated fields (reflecting time or folder of conversion) and spelling errors.
 Archives thus usually do not convert to PDF/A themselves.
 Instead, some archives ask their users to provide a PDF/A document.
 Typical computer setups provide several methods for the conversion of documents to PDF/A with different pros and cons.

 Converting a simple PDF (up to version 1.4) into a PDF/A-2 usually works as expected, except for problems with glyphs.
 According to the PDF Association, "Problems can occur before and/or during the generation of PDFs.
 A PDF/A file can be formally correct yet still have incorrect glyphs.
 Only a careful visual check can uncover this problem.
 Because generation problems also affect Unicode mapping, the problem attracts the attention when a visual check is carried out on the extracted text.

 In PDF/A, text/font usage is specified uniquely enough to ensure that it cannot be incorrect.

 If viewers or printers do not offer complete support for encoding systems, this can result in problems with regard to PDF/A." Meaning that for a document to be completely compliant with the standard, it will be correct internally, while the system used for viewing or printing the document may produce undesired results.

 A document produced with optical character recognition (OCR) conversion into PDF/A-2 or PDF/A-3 doesn't support the notdefglyph flag.
 Therefore, this type of conversion can result in unrendered content.

-PDF/A standard documents can be created with the following software: SoftMaker Office 2021, MS Word 2010 and newer, Adobe Acrobat Distiller, PDF Creator, OpenOffice or LibreOffice since release 3.0, LaTeX with pdfx or pdfTeX addons, or by using a virtual PDF printer (Adobe Acrobat Pro, PDF24, FreePDF + Ghostscript).
+PDF/A standard documents can be created with the following software: SoftMaker Office 2021, MS Word 2010 and newer, Adobe Acrobat Distiller, PDF Creator, OpenOffice or LibreOffice since release 3.0, LaTeX with pdfx or pdfTeX addons, Typst, or by using a virtual PDF printer (Adobe Acrobat Pro, PDF24, FreePDF + Ghostscript).